Experiences & Case Studies - Safe and Sound Protocol

 This case illustrates the power of body-oriented intervention in social anxiety where cognitive understanding (via talk therapy) was not sufficient to break through somatic fear reactivity.
 By training the ventral vagal system via acoustic stimulation, the neuroceptive signals of insecurity in social contexts could fundamentally shift.
 The changes occurred without direct cognitive instruction, supporting the bottom-up operation of the polyvagal theory.

-Using SSP Balance as a maintenance tool fits into a sustainable approach to autonomic regulation: the client learns to modulate her system herself.
+The use of SSP Balance as a maintenance tool is part of a sustainable approach to self-regulation: the client learns to modulate her own system.

 Guidance & Safety

-William Bolle was available throughout for questions and adjustments.
-There was active monitoring via logbook and regular contact moments.
+William Bolle was available throughout the entire program to answer questions and make adjustments.
+Progress was actively monitored through a logbook and regular check-ins.
 No serious side effects occurred.
-The written intake, personalized listening schedule and ongoing availability of the counselor were essential to the safe progression.
+The written intake form, the personalized listening plan, and the counselor’s ongoing availability were essential to ensuring the program’s safe implementation.

-🔒 All personal data in this case study has been anonymized and/or fictionalized to protect the client's privacy.
-The client has given permission for her experiences to be used anonymously.
+🔒 All personal data in this case study has been anonymized and/or fictionalized to protect the client’s privacy.
+The client has given consent for the anonymous use of her experiences.

 Case Study 02